Where to see Father Christmas in Cornwall this Christmas 2019

 Cost: From £13 – £15 per person

-Santa has chosen a new place to visit this year and will be in Redruth, so the family can meet Father Christmas in a cosy reading corner surrounded by his elves for FREE at the Redruth library every Saturday in December between 10 am and 2 pm.
+Santa will be in back in Redruth this year, so the family can meet Father Christmas in a cosy reading corner surrounded by his elves for FREE at the Redruth library every Saturday in December between 10 am and 2 pm.

-Bring all the family aboard for a magical return steam train journey and receive a gift from Father Christmas on your individual visit to his grotto.
-Indulge in a mince pie (gluten-free alternatives) and a hot drink, with a mulled wine option for adults.
-Children’s activities such as card colouring and Christmas letter writing, are taking place with Harry Kazzam entertaining with balloon making and much more.
+Bring all the family aboard for a magical steam train journey and receive a gift from Father Christmas when you pay a visit to his grotto.
+Indulge in a mince pie (gluten-free alternatives available) and a hot drink, with a mulled wine option for adults.
+Once you disembark, enjoy children’s activities such as card colouring and Christmas letter writing and enjoy entertainment from a balloon artist and much more.

 Dates throughout December include:

 - Saturday 14th

 - Sunday 15th